milesstanfield/grids_lite/README.md

 # GridsLite

 A responsive grid system doesn't have to be complicated or full of unused styles.
 GridsLite.css is a lightweight and simple solution to responsive grids where you include the columns that you need and leave out the ones you don't.
-Supports gutters for columns too!
+Also supports gutters for columns.

 ## Installation